 For any therapy to be effective, a strong therapeutic relationship built on empathy, warmth, collaboration and trust is paramount.
 This is central to my working ethos.

 Training, qualifications & experience

 I have over twelve years of experience working within a range of mental health services.
-I am currently employed in the NHS as a Principal and Senior Clinical Psychologist, working with adults experiencing severe and enduring mental health difficulties.
+I am currently employed in the NHS as a Principal Clinical Psychologist, working with adults experiencing severe and enduring mental health difficulties.
 Within this role I also supervise and teach both qualified Clinical and Counselling Psychologists and those training to become Clinical Psychologists.